 Overall, Notre Dame de Paris is a stunning landmark, and one of the most iconic religious sites in the entire world.
 Considered the symbolic heart of Paris, it features brilliant architecture and beautiful design details.
 It also has quite the historical legacy, and is really a spot that no one visiting Paris should miss (free admission doesn’t hurt!).
 When viewed simply as a historic, world landmark, it does not disappoint.
 On a spiritual level, it doesn’t do a whole lot for me, but given the demand to see Notre Dame de Paris–an estimated 13 million visitors per year–that is unavoidable to an extent.
 You shouldn’t even consider skipping it if you’re visiting Paris.

-If you’ve visited Notre Dame de Paris, do you agree with our assessment that it’s overrated, or is that heresy?
+If you’ve visited Notre Dame de Paris, do you agree with our assessment that it’s a bit overrated, or is that heresy?
 Is Notre Dame Cathedral on your bucket list?
 Any other thoughts on this popular point of interest in France?
-Please share your thoughts and questions in the comments!
+Thoughts or tips of your own to add?
+Does visiting Notre-Dame Cathedral de Paris interest you?
+Hearing your feedback—even when you disagree with us—is both interesting and helpful to other readers, so please share your thoughts or questions below in the comments!